Tours in Nebraska for Women

 Conservation Impact

 Southern Plains Land Trust is a mission-driven nonprofit dedicated to protecting and rewilding the Southern Plains through the creation of a network of prairie refuges.
 Since its founding, the organization has permanently protected more than 60,000 acres of shortgrass prairie, providing critical habitat for native plants and animals.
-A conservation donation to support the Southern Plains Land Trust’s efforts will be made on behalf of all trip participants.
+As part of our tours in Nebraska for women, a conservation donation to support the Southern Plains Land Trust’s efforts will be made on behalf of all trip participants.